A Cluster of Risk Factors Hiding in Plain Sight

 - Women: 35 inches (88 cm) or more

 Abdominal obesity is particularly significant because visceral fat (fat stored around internal organs) is metabolically active, producing inflammatory compounds that disrupt insulin signaling and promote atherosclerosis.
 Unlike subcutaneous fat (fat under the skin), visceral fat is directly linked to increased cardiovascular and metabolic risk.
+This is why a tape measure around the waist can tell your doctor as much as the number on the scale.

 2. Elevated Triglycerides